 Arts & crafts are a fantastic way for creative people to relax, reset, and learn a new skill.
 I love the Wool & the Gang knitting kits for this exact reason.

 They have kits for beginners, like scarves and blankets, all the way through to the more advanced crochet pieces, like jumpers and more.

 Instead of the cheap, plastic jewellery that will fall apart in a few months, take the time and money to invest in a beautiful, custom piece made by local artists.

 Why not have a look at these recycled tyres made into different shaped pieces.

-Luna & Rose also makes beautiful gold, silver and other jewellery from recycled materials and with sustainable practices.
+Luna & Rose also makes beautiful gold and silver jewellery from recycled materials and with sustainable and ethical practices.

 Men are some of the worst people to buy for, I never know what to get!
 But with an experience, you can't go wrong.
 There's everything from go-karting to indoor skydiving.